Pawsitively Purrrfect Pets And Their Superstar Athlete Owners

 Ezekiel Elliott and Ace

 Science says people often choose dogs that are like themselves, and apparently Cowboys running back Ezekiel Elliott took that scientific finding to heart.
+Except his dog doesn’t wear a crop top, because his dog is smart.
+What his dog does wear is a nice, big smile, just like his dad.

 Elliott, a big animal lover and proponent of adopting dogs from shelters, frequently posts pictures of his Rottweiler, Ace, and the similarities are striking.
 Puffy cheeks?
 Check.
 Sharp, crisp hairline?
 Yep.
 Let’s face it, if dog breeds had football positions, a rottweiler would either be a linebacker or running back.